quinn-p-mchugh/personal-website/docs-projects/spreadsheets/2023-04-decision-matrix.md

 modified: 2024-05-23T16:34:00-04:00
 ---

 You've probably had to make a lot of decisions in your life.
 From choosing the right career path to deciding on a major purchase, making choices is part of everyday life.
 Some decisions are generally straightforward, like picking a movie to watch, while others, like deciding where to live or what your next career move should be, can be much more complex.
-That’s where this spreadsheet comes in handy.
+That's where this spreadsheet comes in handy.

 This "Decision Matrix" spreadsheet is a tool for doing [multi-criteria decision analysis (MCDA)](https://www.1000minds.com/decision-making/what-is-mcdm-mcda), a technique for comparing different options (e.g. career paths or houses) based on several important criteria (e.g. cost, location, and features).